 The accompanying unaudited condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States ("GAAP") for interim financial information and in accordance with the rules and regulations of the Securities and Exchange Commission ("SEC").
-Accordingly, these interim financial statements do not include all information and footnotes required under GAAP for complete financial statements the opinion of management, the accompanying unaudited condensed consolidated financial statements or the opinion of management, the accompanying unaudited condensed consolidated financial statements on the opinion of management, the accompanying unaudited condensed consolidated financial statements or periods presented.
-The unaudited condensed consolidated financial statements or necessarily indicative of results for the full year.
-These condensed consolidated financial statements on the company's Annual Report filed on Form 10-K for the year ended December 31, 2022.
-The Company's condensed consolidated financial statements prepared in accordance with GAAP have been endersed or onlited.
+Accordingly, these interim financial statements do not include all information and footnotes required under GAAP for complete financial statements.
+In the opinion of management, the accompanying unaudited condensed consolidated financial statements contain all adjustments, consisting of only normal recurring adjustments, necessary for a fair statement of results of operations, balance sheet, cash flows, and shareholders' equity for the periods presented.
+The unaudited condensed consolidated results of operations for the interim periods presented are not necessarily indicative of results for the full year.
+These condensed consolidated financial statements should be read in conjunction with the consolidated financial statements included in the Company's Annual Report filed on Form 10-K for the year ended December 31, 2022.
+The Company's condensed consolidated financial statements include the accounts of the Company and its subsidiaries.
+All significant intercompany accounts and transactions have been eliminated in consolidation.
+Certain information and footnote disclosures normally included in the annual consolidated financial statements prepared in accordance with GAAP have been condensed or omitted.